Dr Paul Earnshaw

 Paul works to develop the Global Atmosphere Model, with a particular interest in dynamics and model resolution.

-Paul works to maintain and develop the Operational Global Atmosphere configuration of the Unified Model, by diagnosing problems, and working to provide solutions either directly or by liasing with the wider research community within the Met Office, Universities or other external collaborators.
+Paul works to maintain and develop the global configurations of the Unified Model used in Met Office Numerical Weather Prediction models and Met Office seasonal and climate models.
+This is done by diagnosing problems, and working to provide solutions either directly or by liasing with the wider research community within the Met Office, Universities or other external collaborators.
 When model changes are proposed these are then tested and extensively trialled before moving forward towards operational implementation.
-In particular Paul focuses on changes to the model dynamics and resolution.

 Paul has been a member of the Global Atmosphere Model Development (GAMD) group since he joined the Met Office in 2002.
-Prior to joining the Met Office Paul completed a PhD in Applied Mathematics at the University of Exeter.
-His PhD looked into the fluid dynamics of planetary scale systems and efficient numerical methods for representing these dynamics.
+Prior to joining the Met Office he completed a PhD in Applied Mathematics at the University of Exeter researching fluid dynamics of planetary scale systems and efficient numerical methods for representing these dynamics.